poboisvert/AirflowETL/README.md

 - create_tables.py : drops (clear) all tables and create all tables

+- python spotify_load_job.py : load the file api/data/db_etl.csv into AWS Redshift

-- sql_queries.py : containin all SQL queries with executing create_tables.py
+- sql_queries.py : contain all SQL queries with executing create_tables.py

 - create_cluster_redshift.py : create the initial redshift cluster and an IAM role to access other AWS services S3